Meet the Boeings: How Futuristic Visions in Postwar America Helped Bring Light Rail to San Francisco

 A passenger and his furry friend approach a Breda train on Taraval Street near Ocean Beach in 1996.

-A new era of modern rail transit for Muni starts this year as the first new, state-of-the-art LRVs from Siemens arrive to supplement and ultimately replace the aging Breda cars.
+A new era of modern rail transit for Muni starts this year as the first state-of-the-art LRVs from Siemens arrive to supplement and ultimately replace the aging Breda cars.
 This fleet of the not-so-distant-future will run more quietly, efficiently and reliably than any of its predecessors.
 The trains are expected to go an average of 59,000 miles without major maintenance, more ten times longer than the current trains.

 Left: The first new Siemens LRV upon its arrival in January.
 Right: An interior view.
 This train is currently being tested prior to its debut on city streets late this summer.